sergiozuckermann/Equipo5/videogames/GDD_Template.md

 -If main charcater hits enemie´s back, the battle will begin with main character having the first attack

+-The enemies stats will be determined by the total sum of shaggys stats.
+The total sum will be multipled by a number which is unique to each enemy and then will be distributed equally between the enemy's stats. for example: The weakest enemies will have a very low multiplier aproximately of .30, so 30% of Shaggy total sum of stats will be distribuited in the foes stats.
+Next the 25% of Shaggy's total sum will be given to a random stat of the enemy for example: An enemy will get a boost in atack or resistance.
+This is to make the combat dynamic and non glued to EXP conventions, the boost will be shown in a text For example "Wow, this wizard has a lot of strenght +25 STR".

+-In the overworld the player can see their current health and magic points in the down left corner.

+- The pause screen will show resume, quit and backpack.
+The backpack is the main hub of the game, a menu, showing the screen in four quarters the first one  (upper left) will show three option which will be shown in the second quarter (upper right).
+SThe options are ITEM, GEAR and MOVES, the player's possesions in will be shown in the second quarter depending on which category they are.
+The third quarte will show haggy's current stats (down left).
+The fourth one (down right) will show the current selection in the second quarter with an image and description of the selection.

 ## _Level Design_

 ---